 Estrogen helps produce acetylcholine, an important brain chemical involved with memory and cognition.
-When estrogen levels drop during menopause, so does the production of acetylcholine.
+When estrogen drops during menopause, so does the production of acetylcholine.
 This can lead to problems with both memory and concentration.

-The estrogen hormone is responsible for maintaining estrogen levels in the vagina.
-Estrogen dominance in menopause can cause vaginal dryness because the levels are too high.
+The estrogen hormone is responsible for maintaining the levels of estrogen in the vagina.
+When the levels are high in menopause it can result in vaginal dryness.